 C:2-17 If Mark receives no boot, depreciation is not recaptured (Secs.
 1245(b)(3) and 1250(d)(3)).
 The recapture potential is transferred to Utah Corporation along with the property.
 If Mark does receive boot and must recognize gain, the recognized gain is treated as ordinary income but not in an amount exceeding the recapture potential.
 Any remaining recapture potential is transferred to Utah.
 If Utah sells the property at a gain, it must recapture depreciation deducted by Mark and not recaptured at the time of the transfer, as well as depreciation that it has claimed.
-Depreciation in the year of transfer must be allocated between the transferor and transferee according to the number of months each party has held the property.
-The transferee is considered to have held the property for the entire month in which the property was transferred. pp. C:2-25 through C:2-27.
+Depreciation in the year of transfer must be allocated between the transferre is considered to have held the property for the entire month in which the property was transferred. pp. C:2-25 through C:2-27.